+The normative reference for this requirement is TS 38.101-1 [2] clause 6.5E.3.4.

 6.5E.3.3.1 Additional spurious emissions requirements for V2X / non-concurrent operation

-Editor’s Note:

-- Test config table is FFS

 6.5E.3.3.1.1 Test purpose

 To verify that UE transmitter does not cause unacceptable interference to other channels or other systems in terms of transmitter spurious emissions under the deployment scenarios where additional requirements are specified.